opendocsg/slw-judgments-backfill/2015_SGHC_235/report.md

 _Contempt of Court_ – _civil contempt_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 5 of 2013 was dismissed by the Court of Appeal on 14 January 2016.
-See [2015] SGCA 70.]
+See <span class="citation">[2015] SGCA 70</span>.]

 7 September 2015 Judgment reserved.